Dilatonic states near holographic phase transitions

 \subsection{Confining solutions}

 With some abuse of language, we refer to a third class of solutions as \emph{confining}.\ Here the compact dimension (described by the coordinate $\eta$) shrinks to a point at some finite value $\r_{o}$ of the holographic coordinate and the six-dimensional bulk geometry closes off smoothly.
 On the boundary side of the duality this smooth tapering property of the bulk manifold is interpreted as a physical lower limit on the energy scale that may be probed in the corresponding field theory in $D=5$ dimensions.
-As discussed elsewhere \cite{Elander:2013jqa}, the lift to $D=10$ dimensions allows one to compute the Wilson loop and verify the area law, generalising the results of Ref.~\cite{Witten:1998zw}.
+We anticipate that the IR asymptotic expansion of these solutions is identical to those studied in Ref.~\cite{Elander:2013jqa}, and hence yield the area law expected from confinement.
+We will compute explicitly the spectrum in Section~IV and show that it is discrete, generalising the results of Ref.~\cite{Elander:2018aub}.

 As mentioned in previous work~\cite{Wen:2004qh,Kuperstein:2004yf, Elander:2013jqa,Elander:2018aub}, there exist exact analytical solutions of the classical equations of motion when $\f$ is constant:

 with $v\equiv\mathcal{V}_{6}(\f=0)$ as defined in Section~\ref{Sec:6potential}.
 By direct substitution of the above analytical solutions we find: